-Study shows how general practice can substantially improve care for women experiencing domestic violenceOctober 14th, 2011 in Health /
+Study shows how general practice can substantially improve care for women experiencing domestic violenceOctober 14, 2011 in Medicine & Health / Health

 One in four women in the UK have experienced physical or sexual abuse from their husband or a partner.
 A programme of training and support for GPs, practice nurses and GP receptionists can substantially increase the identification of women experiencing domestic violence and their referral to specialist advocacy services, according to new research from the University of Bristol, published today in The Lancet.